TWOEARS/documentation/doc/coding_style_guide.md

 ### Author

-**please discuss**

-Because we have lots of different authors that might also contribute to lots of different files it could be discussed if it is really necessary to put an author in to the function.
-On the other hand its easier to find the right person to talk to, if you copy and paste this function out of the repository.
+We have lots of different authors that might also contribute to lots of different files.
+Hence, we mention no single author in the signle files as the single contributions could also be seen in the git repository.

-Possible solutions:

-* State the authors only under the point *Credits* in the main README.md file of the repositories and not in the single functions
+Instead, we state the authors under the point *Credits* in the main README.md file of the single repositories
-* In every function, add a field `AUTHOR:` and fill it with every one who modifies the function.
-* Create a field `AUTHOR:` in every function and name only the one who created the function

 ### Versioning